saurabh260120/defect-detection-using-edge-ai/README.md

                                    |--instances.json
 ```

-Once data have been annotated , exported in COCO-JSON format , and been placed the data in above format, its time to start the training and compile the model.
+Once data have been annotated , exported in COCO-JSON format , and been placed the data in above format, its time to start the training and compilation of the model.

-## Training and Compilation
+## 4. Training and Compilation

 Make sure you have activated the python virtual environment.
 By typing  `pyenv activate py36` .\
 \